janedoesrepo/Scala-Spark-Notes/README.md

 #### Limitations

 **DataFrames are untyped**.
 Your code compiles, but you get runtime exceptions when you attempt to run a query on a column that doesn't exist.
-It would be nice if this wwas caught at compile time like we're used to in Scala.
+It would be nice if this was caught at compile time like we're used to in Scala.

 **Limited Data Types**.
 If your data can't be expressed by <code>case classes</code> and standard Spark SQL data types, it may be difficult to ensure that a Tungsten encoder exists for your data type.